raml-org/raml-spec/versions/raml-10/raml-10.md

 | additionalProperties? | A Boolean that indicates if an object instance has [additional properties](#additional-properties).<br/><br/>**Default:** `true`
 | discriminator? | Determines the concrete type of an individual object at runtime when, for example, payloads contain ambiguous types due to unions or inheritance.
 The value must match the name of one of the declared `properties` of a type.
 Unsupported practices are inline type declarations and [using `discriminator`](#using-discriminator) with non-scalar properties.
 | discriminatorValue? | Identifies the declaring type.
 Requires including a `discriminator` facet in the type declaration.
 A valid value is an actual value that might identify the type of an individual object and is unique in the hierarchy of the type.
 Inline type declarations are not supported.<br/><br/>**Default:** The name of the type
+| heritable? | A boolean that indicates if this type is inherited automatically or if it should be explicitly declared on every type that inherit it in order to consider it as a part of it. ***True*** means the child does not need to overwrite it in order to inherite it, it is inherited automatically. ***False*** means that if the child does not overwrite it explicitly, the same won't be available on it, thus it's not usable by it, in other words, the property is not inherited automatically.
+Default value: **true**

 An object type is created by explicit inheritance from the built-in type object: